blixt/ionic-template/README.md

 ```

 As you work on the app, you'll want to put styles in `scss/ionic.app.scss`
-and then run `gulp watch` to update the CSS as you make changes.
+and keep `gulp watch` running to update the CSS as you make changes.

 What is different?